-I. INTRODUCTION
+I. Introduction

-An increasing number of multi-homed wireless mobile computing devices are being equipped with two distinct types of wireless communication interfaces: a local area network (LAN) interface such as IEEE 802.11x, and a wide area network (WAN) interface such as a 2.5G or later generation cellular link.
-The capabilities of these interfaces differ greatly, most notably with the available LAN bandwidth exceeding the WAN's bandwidth by one to three orders of magnitude.
+An increasing number of multi-homed wireless mobile computing devices are being equipped with two distinct types of wireless communication interfaces: a local area network (WLAN) interface such as IEEE 802.11x, and a wide area network (WWAN) interface such as a 2.5G or later generation cellular link.
+The capabilities of these interfaces differ greatly, most notably with the available WLAN bandwidth exceeding the WWAN's bandwidth by one to three orders of magnitude.
 For the foreseeable future we anticipate that this bandwidth disparity between local and wide area wireless network connections will remain intact.

-Public high-speed Internet connectivity from such devices is now typically achieved by connection via the wireless LAN interface to an access point which is connected to a high-speed, wired connection.
+Public high-speed Internet connectivity from such devices is now typically achieved by connection via the WLAN interface to an access point which is connected to a high-speed, wired network.
 It remains unlikely, however, that opportunistic deployment of these access points will ever realize ubiquitous - or even relatively geographically broad - access.
 Even where access points are densely deployed, seamless roaming between access points remains a technical challenge, and may not serve the business interests of either access point operators, venue owners or service providers.
-Further, even where access point coverage is rich, the transmission rate of the wired connection - typically 1.5Mb/s - is limited and shared among a possibly large group of
+Further, even where access point coverage is rich, the transmission rate of the wired connection - typically 1.5 Mb/s - is limited and shared among a possibly large group of users, and unlikely to increase significantly in transmission speed in the foreseeable future.